FaheemorFAB/To_do_CAlpha/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is Open Source, licensed under the MIT License.

 Feel free to use and customize it as needed! 🎉